austin020269/MechaCar_Staistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 Answers to questions:
 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+The ones that show the lower p-values provide a non-random amount of variance.
+These would be the vehicle length and the ground clearance.
 - Is the slope of the linear model considered to be zero?
 Why or why not?
 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?